-The next Happy Hour Hangout will be Friday (01/18) at a location TBA from 5:00-7:00 p.m.
-(There is no hangout in December due to the holidays.)
-Enjoy appetizers, drinks, friends, conversation, and laughter as we celebrate the end of a week and the beginning of the weekend.
-Arrive as you are able, even if it’s not right at 5:00.
+The next Happy Hour Hangout will be Friday (01/18) at the Edeal home (8351 Hallet St., Lenexa) from 6:00-8:00 p.m.
+Bring your favorite wine or cocktail for a tasting, and there will be a prize for the favorite drink!
 The group typically meets on the third Friday of every month, and everyone is welcome.
 Contact Tracy Anderson at email@example.com if you have any questions.

 The January Fellowship of the Vine will be on Thursday (01/24) at 6:30 p.m. at Cinzetti's (7201 W. 91st St., Overland Park).
 Chefs prepare authentic pasta, pizza, salads, desserts, and more — right before your eyes!
 Enjoy a night of great food and fellowship with your Salem sisters!!!
 Please sign up by clicking on the link below.Read more »

 Join us Sunday (01/27) at 11:45 a.m. in the sanctuary for our Annual Congregational Meeting.